sweet-delights/hybrid-platforms-conductor/README.md

 <a name="concepts"></a>
 # Concepts

-As an example, a DevOps process can be "As a DevOps team member, I deploy a service on a newly provisioned node in a platform".
+As an example, a DevOps process can be "As a DevOps team member, I configure a newly provisioned node in a platform".
 We want this process to work with what the DevOps team is responsible for:
 * Their services: web servers, firewalls, sshd configurations...
 * The platforms they maintain: in-house bare metals, VPS in cloud providers, shared computers...